WHAT IS THE NDIS?

-It’s important for participants to understand all of the prices they might be charged, so they can be confident of receiving value for money from their plan budget.
-Stay up to date on any NDIS price guide updates.
+It’s important to understand all the prices you might be charged, so you can be confident you are receiving value for money from your plan budget.
+Stay up to date on any NDIS Pricing Arrangements and Price Limits.

 Once you receive your NDIS plan, you can select Unisson Disability as your NDIS provider.
 This means that the support covered in your plan will be provided by Unisson Disability and funded by the NDIS.
 As a registered NDIS provider, Unisson Disability will support you to achieve your goals and live your best life.
 Unisson applies the NDIS price guide and NDIS support catalogue to all services, this means that we do not charge a higher amount than specified by the NDIS.

 Categories of support that Unisson Disability offers through the NDIS include:

 - Assistance with daily life